How to Pay for a Military PCS

 Ways to pay for PPM expenses

-When you choose a PPM, you must cover multiple expenses while waiting for reimbursement.
+Choosing a PPM means covering multiple expenses while waiting for reimbursement.
 Before making arrangements, it’s helpful to use a military moving calculator to set a budget.

-Typically, the most expensive portion of the move is transporting belongings out of state.
-Here are some ways to pay for those expenses.
+Typically, the most expensive portion of the move is transporting belongings out of state, and personal travel expenses will vary depending on the distance.
+Here are the most common ways to cover the costs:

-The military will give you an advance to cover personal expenses like hotel and food while traveling for your PCS.
+The military will usually give you an advance to cover personal travel expenses during your PCS.
 You can also request an advance to cover PPM expenses — typically up to 60% of the expected cost.

 2. Use a Government Travel Credit Card (GTCC)

 Active-duty military personnel with access to a GTCC can use it for a PPM.
 Charge authorized travel and relocation expenses to the card and pay it off after reimbursement.
-The TO can go over specific card regulations and receipt requirements.
+Contact your TO for specific card regulations and receipt requirements.

 3. Withdraw from personal savings